ietf-wg-nmop/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

     closed-loop control for adaptive and deterministic service creation, delivery, and maintenance.

 * YANG is a data modeling language that is independent of both the encoding and the transport that is used.
 Many of the YANG modules are used to exchange data between NETCONF/RESTCONF clients and servers ([RFC 6241](https://datatracker.ietf.org/doc/html/rfc6241), [RFC 8040](https://datatracker.ietf.org/doc/html/rfc8040)).
 However, YANG can be used by encodings other than XML/JSON and protocols other than NETCONF/RESTCONF.
+For example, YANG can be used to define abstract data structures per [RFC8791](https://datatracker.ietf.org/doc/html/rfc8791).

 *	The IETF has specified a comprehensive list of models which cover various layers and components.
 For example:

- 	 + Service-level abstractions to represent how a service is exposed by a network to a customer:
+ 	 + Service-level abstractions to represent how a service is exposed by a network to a customer or an application:

        - [RFC 8309](https://datatracker.ietf.org/doc/html/rfc8309): Service Models Explained
        - [RFC 8299](https://datatracker.ietf.org/doc/html/rfc8299): The L3VPN Service Model